scopplestone/hopr-testing/docs/documentation/userguide/index.md

 # User Guide

-This user guide describes the installation procedure and the mesh format used in hopr.
+This user guide describes the installation procedure and the mesh format used in hopr and is intended for people using hopr as a mesh generator.

 ```{toctree}
 ---